srpg/Zombie/README.md

 This plugin infects a random player to zombie.

-In order to infect players, you need have to stab knife, over 45damage.
+In order to infect players, you need have to stab knife, over 45damage(can be disabled via config).

 This plugin requires <a href="https://forums.sourcepython.com/">Source.Python</a> to load.

+If have feature request(s) or discover a bug open then <a href="https://github.com/srpg/Zombie/issues">issue</a> and i will take look if it is possible to implement(for request(s))

 Commands:
  - !ztele for teleport to back spawn